Paytm putting efforts to hire staff from smaller towns: Vijay Shekhar Sharma

 "We are doubling down on that...
 (People) can now work from wherever they are — Chandigarh, Jalandhar, Orissa...
 Our plan (is) that we will recruit in small cities and not ask them to join (offices) in the big cities," he added.

-Sharma said while the company has not zeroed down on a specific model but about 20-25 per cent of its staff could continue to work remotely in the future.
+Sharma said while the company has not zeroed down on a specific model but about 20-25% of its staff could continue to work remotely in the future.

 The pandemic and the lockdown that followed had forced companies across sectors to allow employees to work from home.
 IT and IT-enabled services companies are now looking at bringing in a hybrid model to allow a percentage of staff to continue working remotely without going to offices.